TLDR

 - Net worth: assets minus liabilities (the personal version of owners' equity)

-Businesses record every single transaction so they can build financial statements, which are formal reports that summarize how the business is doing.
-These statements serve four big purposes:
+Businesses record every transaction so they can build financial statements, which are formal reports that summarize how the business is doing.
+These statements serve four main purposes:

 - Monitor financial health: Is the business making money or losing it?

-- Guide decision making: Should we hire more workers?
-Cut a product line?
-Expand?
+- Guide decision making: Should it hire more workers, cut a product line, or expand?

-- Inform outside parties: Shareholders, investors, and lenders need accurate info before they trust the business with their money.
+- Inform outside parties: Shareholders, investors, and lenders need accurate information before trusting the business with their money.

-- Stay legal: There are laws and regulations about reporting, especially for public companies.
+- Stay compliant: Laws and regulations require certain reporting, especially for public companies.

 GAAP and Public Companies

-If a company sells ownership shares to the public (like Apple or Nike), it has to follow Generally Accepted Accounting Principles (GAAP).
-GAAP is a set of standardized rules that force corporations to consistently disclose all financial information, both the good and the bad, for each reporting period.
+If a company sells ownership shares to the public, it has to follow [Generally Accepted Accounting Principles (GAAP)](/ap-business/key-terms/gaap).
+GAAP is a set of standardized rules that require corporations to consistently disclose all financial information, both positive and negative, for each reporting period.
 These reports usually come out quarterly (every three months) or annually.

 Consumers and Budgets

-Here's a key difference: consumers usually aren't legally required to track or report their finances.
-Nobody's making you submit a quarterly report on your Venmo spending.
+Here is a key difference: consumers usually are not legally required to track or report their finances.
+No one makes you submit a quarterly report on your spending.
 But tracking your money still helps a lot.
 A budget is an organized system for tracking income and expenses, and it helps you:

 - Make decisions that line up with your financial goals